 If it won’t let you refinance your HELOC, you can apply with other lenders.
 It’s always wise to shop around for the best rates and terms.

-A personal loan can help you if you’re struggling to make ends meet.
+A personal loan can help you if you struggle to make ends meet.
 You can use a personal loan for many reasons, including debt consolidation, home repairs, and medical bills.
+Remember: Acquiring a new monthly debt payment will increase your monthly expenses.

 Interest rates for personal loans vary depending on your credit score, income, and loan amount.
 Be sure to compare rates with several lenders to find the lowest one.